 - in many books chapters increase in size the further you go

-(I must say, 500 words appears to be awfully short chapters.)
+(I must say, 500 words appear to be awfully short chapters.)

 Are these hard numbers?
 Of course not!
 But if you want traction for online publication on any of those platforms consider your chapter size.

 Again, you're the writer.
 You decide.
-Maybe a different chapter size is what suits you best!
+Maybe a different chapter size is what suits you or your story best!